 End Users Experience – Windows 365 Cloud PC Azure AD Joined

-There will be the same end-user experience you will be noticing, like if you had explored the hybrid azure ad joined cloud PCs.
+There will be the same end-user experience you will notice, like if you had explored the hybrid Azure ad joined cloud PCs.

 You can use the Cloud PC URL – https://windows365.microsoft.com/ to launch Windows 365 service and start working on a personalized desktop in the cloud.

 The first step is to get access to Cloud PC, The End users can access their Cloud PCs in three different ways, The end-user experience will be similar for the Cloud PC, either joined to Azure AD, or hybrid Azure AD joined cloud PCs.

 👉Let’s check more details about Windows 365 cloud PC web client end-user experience walkthrough – Windows 365 Cloud PC Web Client End User Experience

 Here you can see the different Cloud PCs assigned to you in the Windows 365 web client portal.
 You will get two options Open in the browser and Open in the desktop app.
 Let’s select Open in the browser to see Windows 365 Cloud PC experience.

 You will be prompted to select the desired level of access that the Cloud PC to your local resources.
 You can choose from the options Printer, Camera, Microphone, and Clipboard.
 Once you are done with the settings configuration, Click on Connect.